 - Leave Australia to work overseas for more than 6 months.

+Even if you’re not earning Australian income, you still need to lodge a tax return each year to advise the ATO of your total ‘worldwide’ income.
 If you meet the criteria, the ATO will issue you a request for payment.

 Penalties can apply for those who continue to avoid the “overseas help debt” recovery program.
-If you don’t disclose your income information, the ATO can issue fines up to $3,600 when you return to Australia.
+If you don’t disclose your income information, the ATO can issue fines of up to $3,600 when you return to Australia.

-Voluntary payments help reduces your debt
+Voluntary payments help reduce your debt

 You could also consider making additional voluntary HELP repayments.
 This will lower your overall HELP debt and consequently, lower the compulsory repayment and interest levied by the ATO.